MethodsAndPractices/vsteam/.docs/synopsis/Get-VSTeamWorkItemTag.md

-Get a work item tag
+Gets a work item tag